ManuelNeumann/MNLpred/README.md

 predicted probabilities and first differences for values of interest (see e.g., King, Tomz, and Wittenberg 2000 for approaches in social sciences).
-Based on simulations, this package helps to easily predict probabilities and confidence intervals for each choice category over a specified scenario (so far: the observed values).
+Based on simulations, this package helps to easily predict probabilities and their uncertainty in forms of confidence intervals for each choice category over a specified scenario.

 The procedure follows the following steps:

 1. Estimate a multinomial model and save the coefficients and the variance covariance matrix (based on the Hessian-matrix of the model).
-2. To simulate uncertainty, make \(n\) draws of coefficients from a simulated sampling distribution based on the coefficients and the variance covariance matrix.
+2. To simulate uncertainty, make n draws of coefficients from a simulated sampling distribution based on the coefficients and the variance covariance matrix.
-3. Predict probabilities by multiplying the drawn coefficients with a specified scenario (so far these are the observed values).
+3. Predict probabilities by multiplying the drawn coefficients with a specified scenario (the observed values).
 4. Take the mean and the quantiles of the simulated predicted probabilities.